Logo

 Possible Interactions Between Drugs

-Valium might not work well with some medicines you are taking or have recently been taking, like anticonvulsants, antidepressants, antihistamines, other benzos, and so on.
+Valium may not work with some of your current or recent medications, like anticonvulsants, antidepressants, antihistamines, and other benzos.
 Because these drug combinations could cause breathing problems, drowsiness, or other problems, you should let your doctor know about all the medicines you are taking.

 Responses from Allergies